 The Legendary Final Success

-After Wang Yangming took this city under control, he led his army fought the final, decisive war in the Poyang Lake.
+After Wang Yangming controlled this city, he led his army to fight the final, decisive war in Poyang Lake.

-After three days of intense wars, they successfully defeated the king’s well trained main force, captured the rebel king, and achieved the final success.
+After three days of intense wars, they defeated the king’s well-trained main force, captured the rebel king, and achieved final success.

-This king had been preparing the rebellion for a decade and stocked large amount of money, well trained soldiers and weapons, but failed within a month after he initiated the war.
+This king had been preparing for the rebellion for a decade and stocked a large amount of money, well-trained soldiers, and weapons, but failed within a month after he initiated the war.

-A few years later, Wang Yangming’s father passed away, so he resigned his political positions and went back to his hometown.
+A few years later, his father passed away, so he resigned from his political position and returned to his hometown.

-During his mourning period, he also established some schools to teach his philosophy, and wrote many brilliant books to further present his ideas.
+During his mourning period, he established some schools to teach his philosophy and wrote many brilliant books to present his ideas further.

 In his 50s, he was summoned back to defeat some rebel troops, which had bothered the government for a long time.

-However, leaders of those rebellion armies immediately surrendered, after having heard that Wang Yangming had arrived as the chief commander.
+However, those rebellion armies' leaders immediately surrendered after hearing that Wang had arrived as the chief commander.